colandrea02/Homework_1/README.md

    ```
    ros2 launch arm_gazebo arm_world.launch.py
    ```
- - Spawn the arm in Gazebo with the position controller
+ - Spawn the arm in Gazebo and in RVIZ with the position controller
    ```
    ros2 launch arm_gazebo arm_gazebo.launch.py
    ```